-I teach several studio classes in the Visual Communication Design program, primarily upper division, and also the History of Graphic Design.
-I occasionally teach a 100-level art & design class geared toward non-majors.
+I teach many Graphic Design studios, occasionally an Art studio class, and also the History of Graphic Design.
 I also assist with curriculum development, advising students, and serve the larger university community on committees and boards.

 What you will do and learn in my courses